vishal-ramani/UBI-helm-module-example/README.md

 This is the simplified target architecture what our  `BOM` will create as terraform code for initial setup.

-A customized IBM Cloud environment for `GitOps` and our `helloworld-with-ubi-helm` module.
+A customized IBM Cloud environment for `GitOps` and our `terraform-gitops-ubi` module.

 * For the configuration of GitOps in Red Hat OpenShift.
 We will use two operators: